MG40/terraform-azurelocal-vm/README.md

 **Security:** Never commit sensitive information (like passwords or secrets) directly into your GitHub repository.
 Use `.gitignore` for `terraform.tfvars` and consider using a secrets management solution for production deployments.

-**Azure Stack HCI Provider:** Ensure the AzureRM provider version you are using supports the Azure Stack HCI LCM (Life Cycle Management) resources.
+**Azure Local Provider:** Ensure the AzureRM provider version you are using supports the Azure Local LCM (Life Cycle Management) resources.
 Refer to the AzureRM provider documentation for compatibility.

-**Paths:** The os_image_path and storage_path should be the paths accessible from the Azure Stack HCI.
+**Paths:** The os_image_path and storage_path should be the paths accessible from the Azure Local.